 - Tucson Values Teachers

-Sahuarita Food Bank implemented several changes in operations due to the COVID-19 pandemic, including switching from in person pick-up to a delivery system in order to provide emergency food to those in need.
-With new limitations in how they operate and receive donations, grant funds will help them purchase emergency food to restock their dry goods supply.
+Sahuarita Food Bank faced major changes in operation due to the COVID-19 pandemic, including switching from in person pick-up to a delivery system in order to provide emergency food to those in need.
+With changes in how they operate and receive donations, funds allocated will help Sahuarita Food Bank purchase emergency food and restock their dry goods supply.

-Programs provided by United Way of Santa Cruz County, such as their diaper bank, have made changes to program delivery during COVID-19.
+Programs provided by United Way of Santa Cruz, such as their diaper bank, have made changes to directly deliver their services during COVID-19.
 Since the pandemic began, they have been able to deliver more diapers to their partnering agencies directly, as well as dependable health care, throughout Santa Cruz County.
 Marcela Chavez, Executive Director, expressed, “Thanks to foundations like CFSA that have extended all this extra funding the program has grown and is getting stronger.”

-Tucson Values Teachers is a partnership of business leaders, educators, and individuals with a shared mission to inspire support of PreK-12 teachers in Southern Arizona through community collaborations that attract, retain, and celebrate teacher excellence.
-Due to COVID-19, TVT has shifted their focus to providing PPE for teachers and the necessary resources to create safe learning environments for both teachers and students.
+Tucson Values Teachers is a partnership of business leaders, educators and individuals with a shared mission to inspire support of PreK-12 teachers in Southern Arizona through community collaborations that attract, retain, and celebrate teacher excellence.
+Due to COVID-19, TVT has shifted focus to provide PPE for teachers and the necessary resources to create safe learning environments for both teachers and students.

 Andy Heinemann, CEO of TVT, shared, “Teachers are on the front line and they know better than anyone else that an effective learning environment is one where everyone feels safe.”
 He further shared a quote from a teacher at Ironwood Elementary School in the Marana Unified School District where they state, “Thank you for supporting Tucson’s teachers!
 It feels amazing to know so many people and organizations really do value what we are doing and truly understand the gap we are facing between what is expected and the resources that are provided to meet those expectations.”